DOUGLAS PYLE

 Overview & Situation

-One of the UX teams I led was creating the GE Healthcare AI platform, and assisting with strategic AI solutions, such as Edison Smart Scheduler and Xray Critical Care Suite.
+My UX team's charter was to create the GE Healthcare AI platform, and support strategic AI solutions, such as Edison Smart Scheduler for

 However, AI experiences